-Our research areas of interest are: the environmental associations of ticks and tick-borne disease agents; the invasion biology of Aedes albopictus (Asian tiger mosquito); the community ecology of mosquitoes; understanding the environmental and landscape determinants of arbovirus (e.g., West Nile) transmission; environmental influences on parasite-vector interactions and evolution of insecticide resistance; and improving our understanding of (blood- and nectar-feeding, mating and oviposition-site seeking) behavior to improve mosquito control methods.
+Our research areas of interest are: the environmental associations of ticks and tick-borne disease agents; the invasion biology of Aedes albopictus (Asian tiger mosquito); the community ecology of mosquitoes; understanding the environmental and landscape determinants of arbovirus (e.g., EEE, West Nile, Heartland) transmission; environmental influences on parasite-vector interactions and evolution of insecticide resistance; improving our understanding of vector behavior (e.g., blood- and nectar-feeding, mating and oviposition-site seeking); and innovating and testing mosquito and tick control methods.